Hexman07/d-eventos-se-project/README.md

 ## Introduction

-Deventos is a clone of the self service ticketing and event promotion website.
-Anyone can create or find events to attend that they have a passion for or to enrich their lives.
-Events range from fundraisers to gaming competitions to live music events and guitar lessons.
-Events can be virtual or in person.
+Deventos is a event managment and event promotion website.
+Anyone can create or find events to that they would like to organise or attend.
+Events range from fundraisers to live music events to Birthday parties to Festive events etc. Events can be virtual or in person.
+Aim of Deventos is to let its users enjoy the organized events without worring about anything.

 ## Technologies